“It’s my dream to not have contracts in Galt’s Gulch, and to share a common bond of truth and integrity… and vision.”

 Johnson’s sales team was able to sell only 30% of Agricola shares.
 Many investors who wanted to buy shares were advised against doing so by their attorneys and financial advisors who rightly cautioned against buying shares of nothing.
 As it was, he finally got around to subdividing the orchard as a public relations gesture after the investors disclosed his malfeasance in various internet articles, but he never transferred title of the orchard to Agricola.
 It’s still a shell company.

 The brochure for the Agricola farm share program is a true marketing tour de force.
 (See for yourself here.)
-We hesitate to call it a prospectus, although Johnson called it that, since is it nothing lemon bins 2like any prospectus we’ve ever seen.
+We hesitate to call it a prospectus, although Johnson called it that, since is it nothing like any prospectus we’ve ever seen.
 No cautionary boiler plate, no warnings about how you could lose everything are included with the blue sky.
 We are assured that the farm is organic, even though in the next sentence we are told that it’s not, and that there’s a fantastic amount of water, even though most of the avocado trees are dead and the survivors are not producing due to water stress.
 We’re left with the impression that farming is really very easy in the can’t miss Mediterranean climate of central Chile.
 And hoo-wee!
 Look at all dem profits:

 Year Net Profit